BIGJRA/BIGJRA.github.io/README.md

 ### Command Syntax

-Default rake commands can be executed to easily generate markdown files: `rake generate_reborn` and `rake generate_rejuv` respectively.
+Default rake commands can be executed to easily generate markdown files: `rake generate_reborn`, `rake generate_rejuv`, `rake generate_deso` respectively.
 You can modify the rakefile locally if needed to change arguments for the following command syntax:

 ruby wt_generator.rb <game> <scripts directory> <output file>

-- `<game>`: Specify the game type (`reborn` or `rejuv`).
+- `<game>`: Specify the game type (`reborn`/`rejuv`/`deso`).
 - `<scripts directory>`: Path to the directory containing the scripts.
-This project relies on Reborn and Rejuvenation's Scripts directories - those found in the (most recent) game's files itself will work locally for most purposes.
+This project relies on the Scripts directories - those found in the (most recent) game's files itself will work locally for most purposes.
 - `<output file>`: Path to the file where the generated markdown will be saved.
 To serve with Jekyll later, this by default should be `./src/<game>.md`.

 ## Building and Running Locally